Master of Human Resource Management

 Blended learning – on-campus and digital learning

 The Master of Human Resource Management will equip you with the core capabilities required to lead people effectively in a rapidly changing business environment.

 You’ll become adept at using HR systems and learn how to drive successful future business strategies that embrace the radical, emerging shifts in the way we work.

 Building a team with the right people is critical to the success of any business.
-This program is co-created with industry partners, Siemens and Medibank, so in addition to academic learning and grounding in legal and regulatory frameworks, you’ll develop practical skills, be inspired by industry-relevant insights and deepen your industry knowledge.
+This program is co-created with industry partner Medibank, so in addition to academic learning and grounding in legal and regulatory frameworks, you’ll develop practical skills, be inspired by industry-relevant insights and deepen your industry knowledge.
 You’ll learn from practicing professionals, including site visits and discussions with managers of specialist HR areas.

 Choose from a wide range of AGSE electives or complete a related business specialisation such as business analytics, international business, project management, supply chain innovation, or research.

 The Master of Human Resource Management is professionally accredited by the Australian Human Resources Institute (AHRI).

 Depending on prior learning and experience, you may complete the Master in one year, 18 months or two years.